FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 as sent and received by a tester, as implicitly defined in Section 6 of [RFC2544].

-{::comment}

-    MB61: Is there any aspect new to MLRS?

-    VP: No, make clear.

-    MK: Yes, it is covered in detail in the following sections.
-The important part in this section, apart from quoting the original definition, is the discussion part, that sets the convention of how deviations from the original definition are captured in this document.

-{:/comment}

 &nbsp;
 : The definition describes some traits, not using capitalized verbs to signify strength of the requirements.